Mikhail Denisenko: Early life

-Denisenko was born on 24 July 1899 to a peasant family on the Temchenko farm, which is now the village of Kozelnoe in Nedryhailiv Raion in Ukraine's Sumy Oblast.
+Denisenko was born on 24 July 1899 to a peasant family on the Temchenko farm, which is now the village of Kozelnoe in Nedryhailiv Raion in the Russian Empire's Sumy Oblast.
 After graduating from high school, Denisenko worked on the construction of a railway in 1915.

 Russian Civil War and interwar service

 In May 1919, Denisenko was drafted into the Red Army and assigned to the 3rd Lebedinsky Guard Company as a Red Army man before being sent to the reserve battalion of the 8th Army and then the 102nd Rifle Regiment of the 12th Rifle Division.
 With the division, he fought in operations against Anton Denikin's army on the Don and in the Donbas during 1919.
-From December 1919, Denisenko fought with the 45th Rifle Division during the Odessa Operation and the Kiev Offensive.
+From December 1919, Denisenko fought with the 45th Rifle Division during the Odessa Operation and the Kiev offensive.
 From late November 1920, he was a company political officer in the 420th and 397th Rifle Regiments of the 47th Rifle Division.
 In 1920, Denisenko joined the Communist Party.

 After the end of the war, Denisenko became a cadet and company politruk at the 92nd Lebedinsky Infantry Course in July 1921.
 After completing the course in 1922, Denisenko entered the Poltava Infantry School, from which he graduated in August 1925.
 He then served as a platoon commander in the 21st Rifle Regiment of the 7th Rifle Division until October 1926.
 In 1927, Denisenko graduated from the Engels Military-Political Course in Leningrad and in July was a company political instructor in the 73rd Rifle Regiment of the 25th Rifle Division.
 From January 1930, he commanded a company and then a battalion of the 119th Rifle Regiment in the 40th Rifle Division.
 In December 1935, Denisenko became the commander of the training company of the 120th Rifle Regiment in the same division.
 In April 1936, he became the commander of the reconnaissance battalion in that division.
 In June 1936, he became the chief of staff of the 1st Airborne Regiment and its commander in August 1937.
 From December 1940, Denisenko led the 202nd Airborne Brigade.